Director, Organizing and Policy

 UHAB empowers low- to moderate-income residents to take control of their housing and enhance communities by creating strong tenant associations and lasting affordable co-ops.
-Since 1973, UHAB has helped form hundreds of tenant associations and assisted in the transformation of some 1,600 troubled rental buildings into 1,350 affordable co-ops, providing homeownership opportunities for residents of more than 30,000 apartments.
+Since 1973, UHAB has helped form hundreds of tenant associations and transformed troubled rental buildings into 1,200 affordable co-ops, providing homeownership opportunities for over 25,000 families.
 With democratic community control at the core of our mission, we work to sustain this thriving affordable housing community for this generation and those to come.

 We organize residents to be active participants and decision-makers in shaping their neighborhoods.
-UHAB’s programs address a full spectrum of affordable housing needs: from building resident power and organizing tenants as community leaders, to developing thousands of units of affordable housing across the Bronx, Queens, Brooklyn, and Manhattan, to making small loans to first-time homeowners, to preserving existing affordable co-ops through training, education workshops, technical assistance, and regulatory compliance.
-UHAB’s programs and activities address the needs of future generations through long-term solutions: developing new affordable co-ops, creating energy efficient and solar power opportunities, and strengthening housing policy.
+UHAB’s programs address a full spectrum of affordable housing needs: from building resident power and organizing tenants as community leaders, to developing thousands of units of affordable housing across the Bronx, Queens, Brooklyn, and Manhattan, to making small loans to first-time homeowners, to preserving affordable co-ops through training, education, and technical assistance.
+UHAB’s programs address the needs of future generations through long-term solutions: developing new affordable co-ops, increasing energy efficiency and introducing renewable technologies, and strengthening housing policy.

 Organizing and Policy Department

 UHAB’s Organizing and Policy department works with tenants who are at risk of displacement due to gentrification, poor living conditions, or predatory behavior from landlords.
 UHAB works with tenant leaders to develop resident associations and engage members in fighting for their own housing solutions.
-Tenant associations that UHAB works with fight to educate and enforce existing tenants’ rights, and to strengthen them through participating in City and Statewide campaigns.
+These tenant associations educate tenants about their rights and fight to uphold and expand them through City and Statewide campaigns

 Since 2018, UHAB’s tenant organizing work has been focused in Brownsville and East New York, Brooklyn.
 In 2019, alongside tenant leaders in the neighborhood, we launched HOPE (Housing Organizers for People Empowerment), a community group building tenant power through political education, coalition building, outreach, and fighting for legislation that expands tenant rights.
 UHAB provides support and leadership development to this intergenerational, Black-led, member-led group.
 In 2020, the UHAB Organizing and Policy department was awarded a “Champion of Justice” award from Brooklyn Legal Services for our work with HOPE fighting displacement in East Brooklyn.

-UHAB is seeking an Organizing and Policy Director to support the growth of UHAB’s organizing work as an integral part of its larger mission; to further the work of our organizing efforts, including expanding and deepening HOPE; and to help shape UHAB’s policy and organizing priorities.
-This role offers a motivated and mission-driven leader the opportunity to build tenant power, grow HOPE’s base, and connect tenants to larger policy issues and campaigns such as Housing Justice for All and the Brownsville Residents Green Committee, and identify new homeownership prospects from among interested and strong tenant groups.
-Additionally, the Organizing Director will work cross-departmentally to advance policy priorities that further UHAB’s mission, and will report to UHAB’s Executive Director.
+UHAB is seeking a Director of Organizing and Policy to support the growth of UHAB’s organizing work as an integral part of its larger mission; to further the work of our organizing efforts, including expanding and deepening HOPE; and to help shape UHAB’s policy and organizing priorities.
+This role offers a motivated and mission-driven leader the opportunity to build tenant power, connect tenants to larger policy issues and campaigns such as Housing Justice for All and the Brownsville Residents Green Committee, and identify new homeownership prospects from among interested and strong tenant groups.
+Additionally, the Organizing Director will work cross-departmentally to advance policy priorities that further UHAB’s mission.
+The Director will report to UHAB’s Executive Director.

 - Develop base-building and outreach strategies to carry out with staff organizers and members

-- In collaboration with members, plan and co-facilitate monthly HOPE leaders meetings, agenda planning meetings, and community meetings (currently over Zoom)
+- In collaboration with members, plan and co-facilitate monthly tenant leaders meetings, agenda planning meetings, and community meetings (currently over Zoom)

 - Develop curriculum for HOPE’s leadership development and political education programming, and other similar programs in the future

 - Research landlord and portfolios throughout East Brooklyn and other New York City neighborhoods to identify targets for organizing